 - Garam masala powder: I used the same garam masala powder that I use for my chicken recipes or any non-vegetarian recipes.
 Every garam masala powder is different, so add the one that you use for non-vegetarian recipes.

-How to make squid masala with Step-by-Step Photos
+How to make Squid Masala with Step-by-Step Photos

 Step 1: Heat 2-3 teaspoon oil in a pan over medium heat.
 Add onions and garlic (image 1).
 Stir and cook until onions are lightly golden.
 Add ginger-garlic paste (image 2).
 Cook it for a minute to remove the raw smell.